Skip to content

 export TF_VAR_managed_grafana_workspace_id=g-xxx

-6. Grafana API Key
+6. Grafana authentication

-Amazon Managed Grafana provides a control plane API for generating Grafana API keys.
-As a security best practice, we will provide to Terraform a short lived API key to run the apply or destroy command.
+As a security best practice, we will provide Terraform a short lived token to run the apply or destroy command.

 Note